Time-reversal symmetry breaking in the noncentrosymmetric Zr$_3$Ir superconductor: Abstract

 \section{Abstract}

-We report the discovery of a new type of unconventional noncentrosymmetric superconductor, Zr$_3$Ir with $T_c = 2.2$\,K, investigated mostly via muon-spin rotation/relaxation ($\mu$SR) techniques.
+We report the discovery of Zr$_3$Ir as a new type of unconventional noncentrosymmetric superconductor (with $T_c = 2.3$\,K), here investigated mostly via muon-spin rotation/relaxation ($\mu$SR) techniques.
 Its superconductivity was characterized using magnetic susceptibility, electrical resistivity, and heat capacity measurements.
 The low-temperature superfluid density, determined via transverse-field $\mu$SR and electronic specific heat, suggests a fully-gapped superconducting state.
 The spontaneous magnetic fields, revealed by zero-field $\mu$SR below $T_c$, indicate the breaking of time-reversal symmetry in Zr$_3$Ir and, hence, the unconventional nature of its superconductivity.
-Our results clearly suggest that Zr$_3$Ir represents a new member of noncentrosymmetric superconductor with broken time-reversal symmetry.
+By using symmetry arguments and electronic-structure calculations we obtain a superconducting order parameter that is fully compatible with the experimental observations.
+Hence, our results clearly suggest that Zr$_3$Ir represents a new member of noncentrosymmetric superconductors with broken time-reversal symmetry.

 \enlargethispage{3pt}